beginning of content

 Dealing with a life-limiting illness can be very overwhelming, and you have many things to think about.

-Your doctor and palliative care team can give you and you loved ones support and advice in many areas.
+Your doctor and palliative care team can give you and your family or friends support and advice.
 This includes emotional support and referral to mental health support services if needed.

-Practically, you may need assistance in different areas such as:
+Practically, you may need help in different areas such as:

-You may find it helpful to think about which family and friends might be available to assist and support you.
+You may find it helpful to think about which family and friends might be able to help you.

 Websites such as Gather my Crew can be helpful in coordinating offers of help.